Comal County Court Records

 Hours: Monday–Friday, 8:00 AM – 5:00 PM

-For records held by the County Court at Law Clerk (misdemeanor criminal, civil cases $500–$250,000, probate, guardianship, mental health):
+For records held by the County Court at Law Clerk—covering misdemeanor criminal, civil cases from $500 to $250,000, probate, guardianship, and mental health:

 Comal County Court at Law Clerk's Office